-To conclude, we note that Figure 2 displays, to the left, the cases where functional form approximations of the option values are used and to the right the cases where cashflow-paths are used (this can be read in Table 1).
+To conclude, we note that Fig. 2 displays, to the left, the cases where functional form approximations of the option values are used and to the right the cases where cashflow-paths are used (this can be read in Table 1).
 Furthermore, blue and red trajectories are distributed according to X and \tilde{X}^{t_n} , respectively (this can also be read in Table 1).

-6 Numerical results
+6. Numerical results

-This section is divided into two parts: in the first part we use the Black-Scholes dynamics for the underlying assets.
-The proposed algorithm is compared with two different Monte-Carlo-based algorithms for a twodimensional case.
+In this section, the proposed algorithms are compared with two different Monte-Carlo-based algorithms for a twodimensional case.
 We focus on both the accuracy of the computed exercise boundaries and the exposure profiles.
 Furthermore, the exercise boundary is compared with the exercise boundary for the corresponding American option, computed by a finite element method, from the PDE-formulation of the problem.
 Exposure profiles are then computed both under the risk neutral and the real world measures for problems in 2 and 30 dimensions.
 Finally, we compare the OLS-regression with the NN-regression.